cytoscape/py4cytoscape/doc/concepts.rst

 .. note:: In all cases, py4cytoscape calls the Cytoscape running on your *private workstation*.
 Cytoscape is not a full server, and can support exactly one Notebook running at a time -- multiple simultaneous Notebooks are not supported.

-.. note:: The Jupyter-Bridge does not require any changes to the remote Notebook server and can reach your Cytoscape workstation whether or not it's behind a firewall.
+.. note:: The Jupyter-Bridge can reach your Cytoscape workstation whether or not it's behind a firewall.

 Sandboxing